 The funds you deliver to the Georgetown S²ERC site funds various research projects conducted under the auspices of the Security and Software Engineering Research Center at Georgetown.
 Affiliates pay money into the S²ERC at Georgetown to fund projects that are of interest to the affiliate.
 There is a minimum investment of $40,000 per year.
 Many projects are considerably more expensive than $40,000.
 Some projects may cost less than $40,000.

 Besides funding research at Georgetown, you are recognized with one IAB vote with a minimum $40,000 investment and two IAB votes with a minimum $80,000 investment.
 Note that these are minimum figures.
-One year an affiliate at another S²ERC institution funded a project with a payment in excess of $900,000.
+Affiliates at Georgetown have made payments in excess of $250,000.

 The IAB provides input as to where your research dollars get spent.
 Some projects may span multiple years.
 Some projects complete ahead of schedule.
 Some projects run over budget.
 Because of this, the final, day-to-day spending of funds is the responsibility of the site director.
 Moreover, funds paid in one fiscal year may be used in a subsequent fiscal year.
 The IAB is kept abreast of funding and spending.

 In summary, what you are doing is paying money into a pool that funds particular research projects that you choose.
 While we do our best to match budget to funding, we may shift the timing, or, with your knowledge, what projects get funded with your money.